rcorrero/rcorrero.github.io/index.md

 title: Richard Correro
 ---

-> Much is necessary, but little is sufficient.

----

 # [About Richard Correro](https://www.richardcorrero.com)

 I recently graduated with a MS in statistics from Stanford University.
 In 2021, I received a BS in mathematical and computational science at Stanford.